TizianoCoroneo/opencraft/client/unity/my-first-unity-project/Documentation/M_HttpServer_HandleRequest.md

 # HandleRequest Method

-Handle a single HTTP request.
+Most important method of this class.
+Handles a single HTTP request.
 Supported commands are: <table><thead><tr><th>command</th><th>description</th></tr></thead><tr><td>login</td><td>log in as a client to the specified server.
 See <a href="M_HttpServer_HandleRequestLogin.md">HandleRequestLogin(NameValueCollection)</a>.</td></tr><tr><td>become/thinclient</td><td>Switch to the ThinClient scene if necessary and connect to another client that renders frames.
 See <a href="M_HttpServer_HandleRequestBecomeThinClient.md">HandleRequestBecomeThinClient(NameValueCollection)</a>.</td></tr><tr><td>become/client</td><td>Swtich to the Client scene if necessary and connect to a server.
 See <a href="M_HttpServer_HandleRequestBecomeClient.md">HandleRequestBecomeClient(NameValueCollection)</a>.</td></tr></table>